 In 1983 they moved to Pittsboro NC and set up their pottery.
 Mark built a very large wood kiln and began making the distinctive functional pots for which he is known, specializing in very large planters and jars, along with finely made smaller items.
 He uses local clays and blends the different North Carolinian folk traditions together into a contemporary style that has attracted a sizeable following.

-Mark’s work has been featured in the Smithsonian magazine and on the cover of American Craft magazine, he has written extensively in the ceramic press, and he has exhibited in London, New York and Tokyo, as well as throughout the US.
+Mark’s work has been featured in numerous publications including the Smithsonian magazine, the cover of American Craft magazine, and he has written extensively in the ceramic press.
+Mark has exhibited in London, New York and Tokyo, as well as throughout the US.
 He is well-represented in museum and private collections.

 Mark and Nancy Sweezy co-curated the highly-regarded exhibition, “The Potter’s Eye: Art and Tradition in North Carolina Pottery,” at the North Carolina Museum of Art, Raleigh, NC, October 30, 2005 – March 19, 2006.
 UNC Press published a superbly illustrated catalogue/book.